ENSpunks/Timeland/Papers/Holographic Principal.md

 ## Summary of Interpretation

 The Holographic Principle within Causal Relativity posits that the information within a 3D spatial volume is encoded on a 2D surface, the gravity causal shell.
 Here, time is not a fundamental dimension; instead, interactions between mass and light are delineated through spatial curvature.
-Gravity is reimagined as a boundary condition where quantized mass and light interact, with the gravity shell mediating these interactions.
+Gravity is reimagined as a boundary condition where holomass and light interact, with the gravity shell mediating these interactions.

 **Holomass:** In this context, holomass is quantized mass encoded on the boundary of spatial curvature, reflecting the idea that all physical information within a region of space can be described by its surface in discrete units of Planck area.